AndyCheang/AndyCheang.github.io/_pages/about.md

 🇲🇴 Originally from Macau, I am a first-year PhD student in Computer Science at Singapore Management University, where I am supervised by [Prof. Yang Deng](https://dengyang17.github.io/).

-Prior to this, I was a master’s student at the University of Macau under the supervision of [Prof. Derek Wong](https://www.fst.um.edu.mo/personal/derek-wong/).
+Before joining SMU, I was a master’s student at the University of Macau under the supervision of [Prof. Derek Wong](https://www.fst.um.edu.mo/personal/derek-wong/).

 ## Research Interests

 My research focuses on **knowledge utilization in large language models**.
-I study how **LLMs recall parametric knowledge** through their *internal representations* and *behavior*, with the goal of understanding **when and why they hallucinate**.
+In particular, I study how **LLMs recall parametric knowledge** through their *internal representations* and *behavior*, with the goal of understanding **when and why they hallucinate**.

-I am also interested in **retrieval-augmented generation (RAG)**, particularly in improving how LLMs leverage **external information** effectively and faithfully.
+I am also interested in **retrieval-augmented generation (RAG)**, especially in improving how LLMs leverage **external information** effectively and faithfully.

 ## Publications